jeanpierreba/holbertonschool-zero_day/0x01-emacs/README.md

-		This project is about emacss
+this project is about basic commands in emacs